NexStops

 3.1 Account data

-Data: email, bcrypt-hashed password, name, optional phone number, language preference, subscription tier, creation date, last login, device ID, failed-login counter, optional 2FA secret (Fernet-encrypted), recovery codes, FCM push token, company association.
+Data: email address, hashed password (bcrypt), name, optional phone number, language preference, subscription tier, creation date, last login, device ID, number of failed login attempts, where applicable a 2FA secret (Fernet-encrypted), recovery codes, FCM push token, company association.
 Purpose: provision of the user account, authentication, protection against unauthorized access.
 Legal basis: Art.
 6(1)(b); additionally Art.
 6(1)(f) for security logs.
-Retention: until account deletion by the user; thereafter removed from backup snapshots within 30 days.
+Retention: until account deletion by the user; thereafter also removed from the backup snapshots within 30 days.

 3.2 Position data (GPS)